saurabh98s/HelioSync/README.md

 The platform provides a RESTful API for client integration:

-- `/api/health`: Check server status
+### Authentication
+All API requests require a valid API key, which should be included in the `X-API-Key` header.

+### Client Registration
-- `/api/register_client`: Register a new client
+- `/api/register_client`: Register a new client (primary endpoint)
+- `/api/client/register`: Alias for client registration
+- `/api/clients/register`: Alias for client registration
+- `/api/register`: Alias for client registration

+### Client Heartbeat
+- `/api/client/heartbeat`: Update client status with heartbeat
+- `/api/clients/heartbeat`: Alias for client heartbeat
-- `/api/clients/<client_id>/heartbeat`: Update client status
+- `/api/clients/<client_id>/heartbeat`: Update status for a specific client ID

+### Tasks and Projects
+- `/api/clients/tasks`: Get available tasks for a client
 - `/api/projects`: Get available projects
 - `/api/projects/<project_id>/server_info`: Get server information for a project
 - `/api/projects/<project_id>/update_status`: Update project status

+### Health Check
+- `/api/health`: Check server status

-For detailed API documentation, see the `/api` endpoint in the web interface.
+For detailed API usage examples, see the documentation in the web interface.

 ## Contributing